cyonii/yes-bot/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# but! yesBot
+# About YesBot

 This project is a telegram bot that interacts with users.
-The bot `but! yesBot` acts as a friendly questionnaire that engages users in series of quiz of very random questions.
+The bot `YesBot` acts as a friendly questionnaire that engages users in series of quiz of very random questions.

 My idea of this bot was to create a simple friendly and educative companion that helps users overcome boredom by sharing random knowledge.